Nobody was asking the right questions. It seemed as though everything I was hearing around me was at odds with what I could see.

-When I was fifteen I worked for a short time as an office clerk in a local bus company workshop, spending the days making tea and writing lists.
-I bought cigarettes every week and went bowling a few times.
+I worked for a short time as an office clerk in a local bus company workshop, spending the days making tea and writing lists.
+I bought cigarettes every week and went 10-pin bowling a few times.
 I thought about art, sculpture, travel and romance, taking the train into London to visit exhibitions of Van Gogh, Magritte, and Henry Moore.
-I sketched and tried my hand at writing fiction, but quickly realised that my sense of the unreal was hampered by the literalness of my thinking; I could follow instructions if they were direct, but not if they were implied.
+I sketched and tried my hand at writing fiction, but quickly realised that my sense of the unreal was hampered by the literalness of my thinking.

 The new freedom also meant music, and music meant festivals.
 The first was the National Jazz and Blues at Kempton Park racecourse in 1968 where I saw Savoy Brown, Tramline, and Spencer Davies, but missed everybody else because I’d arrived late and had to leave early.
 However, at the Bath Festival in 1969 I got to see everyone from Colosseum to The Nice, and Led Zeppelin to John Mayall.